-Freeze Drying is a method of dehydration that uses low temperature vacuum pressure to preserve perishable materials such as fruit and vegetables.
+Freeze-Drying is a method of dehydration drying that uses low temperature vacuum pressure to preserve perishable materials such as fruit and vegetables.

 Moisture content plays a huge impact on the shelf life.
 The more moisture a product has the less time it will keep.
 Dehydrated and air dried fruits can loose up to 70-90% of their moisture, however the freeze drying process is able to extract 98-99% of all moisture.
 We recommend storing your freeze dried goods below 25 degrees Celsius as the cool temperature will also help lengthen the shelf life.

 Food Science has proved that Freeze Dried food maintains most of its nutritional value, up to 95% of the nutritional value and 100% of the products fibre, throughout the process, and once rehydrated, is very similar to the nutritional value of its fresh counterpart.
 This is in contrast to dehydrated food with only 50% - 60% of the original nutrients remaining.